Attraction tickets | TicketLens

 tickets

-Self-guided admission tickets can be purchased for a price of 8 € per person, family tickets (2 adults and up to 3 children) cost 20 € on site.
-Children under 12 years have free admission, visitors between 12 and 17 years pay 4 €, students from 18 years and seniors from 60 years get their reduced ticket for 6 € on site.
-Please note that tour tickets can only be purchased on the day of the visit.
+Self-guided admission tickets are priced at 10 € per person, family tickets (2 adults and up to 3 children) cost 25 € on site.
+Children under 12 years have free admission, visitors between 12 and 17 years pay 5 €, while students from 18 years and seniors from 60 years receive a reduced ticket for 7 € on site.
+Tour tickets can only be purchased on the day of the visit.
 Online bookings for Self-Guided Tickets can be made up to 15 days in advance.

 how to get there